Nexaorion/Raptor-Website/en/policy/privacy.md

 Email: support@nexaorion.cn

-EU Representative: Nexaorion Groip
+EU Representative: Nexaorion Group

 ---

-This policy is effective as of 2025-06-30 18:00:00 UTC.
+This policy is effective as of 2025-07-09 10:00:00 UTC.